pmichaillat/pmichaillat.github.io/content/courses/v.md

 ## Unemployment insurance

 Fluctuations in unemployment raise another policy question: how should the generosity of unemployment insurance respond to unemployment fluctuations?
 This question was hotly debated during the Great Recession.
 Some argued that unemployment insurance should be reduced because it discouraged job search and would raise unemployment further.
-Other countered that unemployment insurance could be increased without raising unemployment much—as there were no jobs available for job seekers.
+Others countered that unemployment insurance could be increased without raising unemployment much—as there were no jobs available for job seekers.

-This section weights the two sides of the argument.
+This section weighs the two sides of the argument.
 It discusses the different channels through which unemployment insurance affects the labor market.
 It then derives a formula for optimal unemployment insurance.
 The formula contrasts how generous unemployment insurance should be in good times and in bad times.
 The formula shows that the generosity of unemployment insurance should be adjusted over the business cycle; the adjustment depends on how unemployment insurance affects labor market tightness.
 The effect of unemployment insurance on tightness depends on the model: increasing unemployment insurance may raise tightness by alleviating the rat race for jobs or lower tightness by increasing wages through bargaining.

 In the United  States, unemployment insurance is more generous in bad times than in good times.
 The formula, combined with evidence from the US labor market, suggests that such countercyclical generosity is desirable.
 The reasons are that labor market tightness is inefficiently low in slumps and inefficiently high in booms (as we saw previously), and that increasing unemployment insurance raises labor market tightness.